-As a proud member of America's favorite home improvement team since 1986, general contractor Tom Silva has provided years of expert advice to home enthusiasts across the country on This Old House.
-He also brings his endless expertise to This Old House's sister show, Ask This Old House.
+As a proud member of America’s favorite home improvement team since 1986, general contractor Tom Silva has provided years of expert advice to home enthusiasts across the country on This Old House and Ask This Old House.

 Renovating houses since he was a child, Tom’s first major project, working alongside his dad and brother, was installing a basement fallout shelter underneath their 1787 Colonial in Lexington, Massachusetts.
 After digging out the 20x40x12-foot hole under the house, by hand, and hauling away all the boulders, they framed it and finished it off.
 “It took us two years, and I felt such pride in what we had accomplished that I knew I wanted to do this for a living,” says Tom.